ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Note:**

-- This element appears when game-play is paused or failed.
+- This element appears when a map is paused or failed.

 ---